llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 # Dump

-What about printf?
+What about `printf`?
 The best debugging tool of them all.

 TableGen’s equivalent is
 [dump](https://llvm.org/docs/TableGen/ProgRef.html#dump-print-messages-to-stderr),